 The Security IC Embedded Software is developed outside the TOE development in Phase 1.
 The TOE is developed in Phase 2 and produced in Phase 3.
 Then the TOE is delivered in form of wafers.
-The TOE can also be delivered in form of packaged products.
-In this case, the development and production of the TOE not only pertain to Phase 2 and 3 but to Phase 4 in addition.
+The TOE can

 1.3 Interfaces of the TOE